-Together with my husband Danilo, I started taking pictures of such memorial plaques.
+Together with my husband Danilo Martinović, I started taking pictures of such memorial plaques.
 Whenever we stumble upon one, we take a picture of the plaque and the surrounding area.
 We post pictures on Instagram, under the name Topography of Memory.

-It specializes in publishing social science texts and speculative fiction, particularly ethnographies and SF stories.
-Its small, dedicated team of writers, anthropologists, translators, and designers work on one to two titles per year.
+It specialized in publishing social science texts and speculative fiction, particularly ethnographies and SF stories.
+Its small, dedicated team of writers, anthropologists, translators, and designers worked on one to two titles per year.

-I recently started collecting materials for a history of a now-closed puppet theater in Podgorica, Montenegro, called the “Blue Lagoon” (Plava laguna).
-The theater existed from 1994 to 1996, as an independent, private company, producing three plays, which had been performed several hundred times in total.
+I edited a monograph telling the history of the now-closed puppet theatre the “Blue Lagoon” (Plava laguna) from Podgorica, Montenegro.
+The puppet theatre existed from 1994 to 1996, as an independent, private company, producing three plays, which had been performed several hundred times in total.

-This project also presents a search for a piece of an almost forgotten family history for me, since my parents founded and led the Blue Lagoon.
+This project also presented a search for a piece of an almost forgotten family history for me, since my parents founded and led the Blue Lagoon.